Detailed guides to painful problems, treatments & more

 1. Nerves make people nervous!
 So to speak.
 The whole idea of nerves gets people anxious.
 Could it be a nerve? people ask.
 Is this a nerve problem?
 What if it’s a nerve?
 Is something pinching my nerve?
 Something must be pinching a nerve.

-4. The goal of provocation therapy is to “break some eggs to make an omelette,” to kickstart tissue healing by damaging it.
-The most obvious examples are various kinds of “scraping” massage.
+4. The most obvious examples are various kinds of “scraping” massage.
 Some tools and products, like the notorious Fascia Blaster, also cause bruising (as commonly abuse, which seems inevitable the way that product is marketed).

 Although the most obvious effect is bruising from a lot of broken blood vessels, nerves undoubtedly get hurt sometimes as well.